Angelina Jolie, Steve Martin to receive honorary Oscars

-LOS ANGELES (Reuters) - Oscars season kicked off on Thursday as actors Angelina Jolie, Angela Lansbury, Steve Martin and Italian costume designer Piero Tosi were the first to receive honorary Governors Awards, the Academy of Motion Pictures Arts and Sciences said.
+LOS ANGELES, Sept 5 (Reuters) - Oscars season kicked off on Thursday as actors Angelina Jolie, Angela Lansbury, Steve Martin and Italian costume designer Piero Tosi were the first to receive honorary Governors Awards, the Academy of Motion Pictures Arts and Sciences said.

 Jolie, 38, is the youngest of the four recipients, and is being honored for her career, including her Oscar-winning role in 1999’s “Girl, Interrupted,” her directorial debut with 2011’s “In the Land of Blood and Honey,” and her humanitarian work.